Elandt History, Family Crest & Coats of Arms

 Early History of the Elandt family

-Another 208 words (15 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Elandt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elandt research.
+Another 92 words (7 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Elandt History in all our PDF Extended History products and printed products wherever possible.

 Elandt Spelling Variations